TIMOTHY

 an ASCII file.
 One purpose of this program is to add blank lines to sampling databases

-has been expanded to include options for randomizing a file, adding a random
+options for randomizing a file, adding a random number to a file, merging

-number to a file, merging multiple files and sorting a file starting at any
+multiple files, and sorting a file starting at any field location.

 Combine - A